Barcelona are top of La Liga - but not for much longer | Goal.com

 However, sloppy play in midfield from Ivan Rakitic allowed Iago Aspas to put Okay Yokuslu away and the Turkey international crossed for Fedor Smolov to level matters.

-Suarez restored Barca's lead thanks mainly to a wonderful turn in the area which enabled him to find the bottom corner with a left-footed strike but Barca tired badly in the closing stages.
+Suarez restored Barca's lead thanks mainly to a wonderful turn in the area which enabled him to find the bottom corner with a left-footed strike, but Barca faded badly in the closing stages.

 All is not lost, of course.
 Real still have to go to Athletic Club before the end of the season.